misken/hillmaker/paper/paper.md

 ![Weekly occupancy plot.\label{fig:occplot}](example1_occupancy_week.png)

-The hillmaker package can be used as a command line application as well as an importable library.
+The hillmaker package can be used as a command line application as well as an importable library from Jupyter notebooks or Python scripts.
 There is an object-oriented API as well as a function based API.
 Under the hood, hillmaker relies primarily on numpy [@harris2020array], pandas [@reback2020pandas], matplotlib [@Hunter:2007], seaborn [@Waskom2021] and [PyDantic](https://docs.pydantic.dev/latest/).
 Transaction data can be in CSV format or a pandas `DataFrame`.
 The primary outputs of hillmaker are: